Hydra-Chain/node/README.md

 ### Build on CentOS

-Here is a brief description for compiling LockTrip on CentOS
+Here is a brief description for compiling LT on CentOS

     # Compiling boost manually
     sudo yum install python-devel bzip2-devel